 Implicit Bias Can Worsen the Achievement Gap in Education

 Even when teachers have good intentions, implicit biases can cause unfairness and discourage diversity in education.
 Part of this is because the makeup of the teaching field does not represent the demographic of students they serve.
 Minority groups, for example, make up over half of all U.S. students, yet 84% of all teachers are white.
 In part because of implicit biases, minority students are at a higher risk for school failure and negative experiences with their teachers.

 Because of this disparity between minority students and their predominantly white teachers, an educator’s implicit biases can cause them to project different outcomes for marginalized students and unconsciously help them less.
-Achievement gap statistics show that children from low-income and minority families are most likely to fall behind in school, but not due to their own potential.
-And due to limited time and resources at home, many low-income children are already behind by the time they enter school.
+Achievement gap statistics show that children from under-resourced and minority families are most likely to fall behind in school, but not due to their own potential.
+And due to limited time and resources at home, many under-resourced children are already behind by the time they enter school.

-Unconscious racial bias is one of the biggest barriers to closing the achievement gap between white children and students of color, particularly those who come from low-income homes.
+Unconscious racial bias is one of the biggest barriers to closing the achievement gap between white children and students of color, particularly those who come from under-resourced homes.
 In these cases, socioeconomic disparities between students and social segregation within schools can also worsen existing achievement gaps.
 Without training on how to better accommodate these students and avoid implicit biases, teachers may treat them differently than their peers.

 Teachers are most likely to act on their implicit biases in the following situations: